-2018 is nearly here & there’s no better time to evaluate where you are in your career.
+There’s no better time to evaluate where you are in your career than now.
 Just starting out?
 Had the same position for years?
 Would describe your attitude towards your positions as “just okay”?
 Haven’t had a raise in a while?

 Asking yourself these questions helps you plan your future more efficiently, while also forcing you to face reality with what you are doing currently.
 It’s too easy to slip into a position where you are only motivated by getting a paycheck.